Kidney Disease and Weight Loss

 - Any history of acute kidney injury (AKI)

-As mentioned, many may not experience symptoms until the majority of their kidney function has been lost.
-However, symptoms of chronic kidney disease may include:
+As mentioned before, you may not experience symptoms until the majority of your kidney function has been lost.

 - Loss of appetite